Best Cars with 3800 V6 Engines

 Disadvantages of the 3800 V6 Engine

-- Cooling system failures: Issues with the Dex-Cool coolant used in later models sometimes led to overheating and engine damage if not properly maintained.
+- Cooling system problems: Dex-Cool coolant caused some overheating issues if not properly maintained.

 The 3800 V6 in Motorsports